Jerry O'Connell: Career

 O'Connell appeared on Broadway at the Golden Theatre in Seminar, written by Theresa Rebeck.
 The play, directed by Sam Gold, opened on November 20, 2011, starring Alan Rickman, Lily Rabe, Hamish Linklater and Hettienne Park.
-On June 4, 2012, it was announced that O'Connell would play Herman Munster in a reboot of The Munsters, titled Mockingbird Lane; the remake series was never picked up for production, however the pilot would air as a Halloween special on October 26.
+On June 4, 2012, it was announced that O'Connell would play Herman Munster in a reboot of The Munsters, titled Mockingbird Lane; the remake series was never picked up for production; however, the pilot would air as a Halloween special on October 26.
 On May 15, 2013, it was announced that O'Connell would play Stuart Strickland on We Are Men, alongside Tony Shalhoub.

-In April 2015, O'Connell returned to Broadway as a ghostwriter in the comedy Living on Love, with Renee Fleming, Anna Chlumsky and Douglas Sills.
+In April 2015, O'Connell returned to Broadway in the comedy Living on Love, with Renee Fleming, Anna Chlumsky and Douglas Sills.
 It closed after 37 performances.

-In 2017, O'Connell was the main love interest in a Hallmark movie, co-starring his real-life wife Rebecca Romijn as his former "true love" who walks back into his life in Paris.
-The movie "Love Locks" has O'Connell owning a hotel that Romijn stays in with her 18-year-old daughter who has come to Paris to study for a semester in an art program.
+In 2017, O'Connell was the main love interest in the Hallmark film Love Locks, co-starring his real-life wife Rebecca Romijn.

+He also starred in a Canadian police comedy-drama series called Carter, which was North Bay, Ontario and aired for two seasons.

 In January 2020, O'Connell appeared in the Roundabout's American Airlines Theatre's Broadway revival of A Soldier's Play as Captain Taylor in an ensemble cast headed by David Alan Grier and Blair Underwood.

 In 2020, he began starring in commercials for Bob Evans grocery items alongside Alfonso Ribeiro.

 In July 2021, CBS announced that O'Connell would be joining The Talk as a permanent co-host, replacing Sharon Osbourne.
 That same month, he hosted a test-run of a new syndicated version of Pictionary on Fox stations, which was successful enough to launch with a full season in fall 2022.
-He and wife Romijn will host The Real Love Boat on CBS, premiering October 5, 2022.
+He and wife Romijn hosted The Real Love Boat on CBS, in 2022.

 Personal life

 On July 14, 2007, O'Connell married actress and former model Rebecca Romijn.
-She is a Scorpio.
 Their twin girls were born in 2008.

 O'Connell enrolled in Southwestern Law School in Los Angeles in August 2009, but dropped out to return to acting full-time.

 O'Connell has dual American and British citizenship.

-O'Connell is a regular guest on the Barstool Sports podcast Pardon My Take, where he discusses his passion for fantasy football.
+O'Connell is a regular and commonly recurring guest on the Barstool Sports podcast Pardon My Take, where he discusses his passion for fantasy football and his fandom for the show.
+He maintains the official position of Fantasy Football Expert for the show.
+As of January 2025, O'Connell's role as general manager of PMT's fantasy team was in jeopardy due to results of the 2024 season.
+However, he has retained this title for the 2025 season and produces a Fantasy Minute segment for the show on Fridays.

+O'Connell was once roommates with actor and comedian TJ Miller.